johandersson/.LOG-hog/src/help.md

 LogHog is compatible with Notepad's .LOG feature.
 In Notepad, creating a file that starts with '.LOG' on the first line enables automatic timestamp insertion on each open or save (see [how .LOG works in Notepad](https://www.howtogeek.com/359463/what-is-a-log-file/)).
 LogHog can read, edit, and manage such log files, offering advanced features like encryption, search, and formatting while preserving the timestamped structure.

 ## Security Overview
 LogHog prioritizes security for personal logging.
 It uses AES-256 encryption with GCM authentication, protecting your data from tampering and unauthorized reading.
+Encryption is optional but recommended for sensitive data.
 Passwords are derived using PBKDF2 with 100,000 iterations, making brute-force attacks slow.
 Failed login attempts add progressive delays (1-30 seconds) and limit to 3 tries before exit.
 Passwords are wiped from memory instantly to prevent forensic recovery.
 With a strong, unique password (20+ characters, random), your notes are virtually unbreakable.
 However, weak passwords or forgotten ones can compromise security—use a password manager.
 LogHog is secure for daily use but not invincible against state-level threats or keyloggers.

+## Key Features
 - **Tabbed Interface**: Effortlessly switch between writing new entries and browsing past logs.
 - **Quick Entry**: Add notes instantly with automatic timestamps.
 - **Single-Instance Enforcement**: Only one instance of the application can run at a time to prevent conflicts.
 - **Right-Click Menu in Log Entries**: Right-click on any log entry to access options like copying to clipboard, deleting, or editing the date and time.
-- **Encryption**: Secure your log file with AES encryption.
+- **Encryption (Optional)**: Secure your log file with AES encryption.
 Enable via Settings tab, set a strong password, and backup your data.
 The password is required on startup and is never stored on disk.
 - **Manual Lock/Unlock**: Instantly lock your encrypted log file for security, clearing all data from memory and disabling all operations.
 Unlock by clicking the button and re-entering your password.
 - **Backup and Restore**: Easily backup your log file with encryption preservation.
 Backups are filtered to show only LogHog files.
 - **Performance Optimizations**: Streaming I/O for non-encrypted logs reduces memory usage for large files.